 - Allergies are the 6th leading cause of chronic illness in the U.S. with an annual cost in excess of $18 billion.

-- In A U.S. survey, more than half (54.6 percent) of the people reported indicated that that they had positive reactions to one or more allergens.
+- In a U.S. survey, more than half (54.6 percent) of the people reported indicated that they had positive reactions to one or more allergens.

 Q&A with Dr. Ayesha Siddiqi, Allergist at Chicago ENT

 BJ: I want to talk with you a bit today about itching.
 I’ve had a recent bout of itchy skin for the last few weeks and it can be maddening!
 I don’t know what is causing it.
 Is it a common problem?

 AS: I see at least three to four patients every day with itching.
 It can be a symptom all by itself, or it can be accompanied by a rash.
 The rash could be one of many forms of rashes such as hives, eczema, contact dermatitis.
 So, if there’s a rash present, the first order of business is to determine what kind of rash it is.
 If the itching is present without a rash, then it’s just called pruritis.
 Pruritis is also seen to occur commonly in temperature extremes, both hot and cold.